3xq/encryption/README.md

 # encryption
 a simple encryption algorithm coded in python.

-generating the same thing with the same password will result in different responses each time that will decode to the same thing.
+generating the same thing with the same password\n will result in different responses each time that will decode to the same thing.